NCAR/python-tutorial/source/tutorials/yourfirst.rst

     that you may call again.
 The interpreter compiles your scripts to bytecode and stores them in a cache, making your scripts run a little faster next time.
-    As a user can for the most part ignore this new folder.
+    As a user, you can for the most part ignore this new folder.
     If you change or delete your scripts they will be recompiled and reappear in this folder.